At least 4 killed, 9 injured when vehicle crashes into nail salon in Deer Park, Long Island

 "It appears a motorist drove through the building, all the way through the building," Albanese said.

-The driver was among those hospitalized.
+The driver was among those hospitalized and later charged with DWI.
 The conditions of the injured victims was unknown.

 Those killed in the crash were inside the building, Albanese said.
 No names have been released.

-The minivan remained lodged deep in the back of the salon for hours, and 150 firefighters and emergency responders were on scene, Albanese said.
+The vehicle remained lodged deep in the back of the salon for hours, and 150 firefighters and emergency responders were on scene, Albanese said.

 The cause of the crash is under investigation.